coneill-math/m2r/README.md

 # -1 z^2  +  x
 ```

 On a technical level, `gb()` uses [nonstandard evaluation rules](http://adv-r.had.co.nz/Computing-on-the-language.html).
-A more stable way to use the function is to use its standard evaluation version `gb_()`. `gb_()` accepts first a data structure describing the polynomials or ideal to fing the Grobner basis of, then the referent ring, and then a number of other objects.
+A more stable way to use the function is to use its standard evaluation version `gb_()`. `gb_()` accepts first a data structure describing the polynomials or ideal, then the referent ring, and then a number of other objects.
 At a basic level this simply changes the previous syntax to

 ``` r
 poly_chars <- c("t^4 - x", "t^3 - y", "t^2 - z")